BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-the-cross-cultural-experience.md

 We think, "Yes I get it: they're not so focused on high-quality ingredients in their cuisine."
 Or "They don't sue each other at the metaphorical drop of a hat".
 But that ain't it.</p>

-<p>The real thing is ancient Roman human sacrifice, though bloodsport at The Colosseum.
+<p>The real thing is the ancient Roman practice of human sacrifice through bloodsport at The Colosseum.
 An estimated 400,000 people were murdered at The Colosseum in Rome, over the course of about 350 years, every one surrounded by an enthusiastic crowd.
-Imaging getting up bright and early to see a gladiator fight.
+Imagine getting up bright and early to see a gladiator fight.
 Your friends and family are super excited.
 Today's the big day.</p>

 <p>Socially-accepted human sacrifice like that is a practice so culturally distant that it feels otherworldly.</p>